Most Popular Pages

 She worked as a Public Defender representing juveniles and adults in District and Appellate courts.
 When she went into private practice in 2013, she found her calling in her work with Native families in the abuse and neglect arena.

-She is the Chair of the Children’s Court Rules Committee, a member of the NM Partners, and a board member of Casa Q.
+She is the Chair of the Children’s Court Rules Committee, and a member of the NM Partners.

 Biography: Judge Alma Cristina Roberson was born in the border town of El Paso, Texas to immigrant parents from Mexico.
 She moved to Albuquerque in 2009 to attend the University of New Mexico School of Law.
 She graduated in 2012 and started soon after as an attorney in the Metro Division of the Law Offices of the Public Defender.
 In 2015, she moved to the Juvenile Division of LOPD where she found her true passion, working with children and their families.